ricdigi/ricdigi.github.io/src/content/projects/project_description_gsoc.md

 **Future Work:**

 While PR #26773 is very likely to be merged before the end of the GSoC period, PR #26952 is still in Draft state.
 Some improvements are needed, specifically on how to allow users to access the new `forward_jacobian` function within the `Linearizer` class while still keeping it as a private function.

 A new PR is also in progress, aiming to introduce a modification in the sparse matrix multiplication routines of SymPy.
 This change will enable `forward_jacobian` to avoid redundant computations during matrix multiplication, thereby improving performance.

-### 2. **Enhancing the Find Dynamic Symbols Function**

-- [[Issue #26611](https://github.com/sympy/sympy/issues/26611)]: Addressing the limitations of the existing `find_dynamicsymbols()` function in handling derivatives
-- [[PR #26629](https://github.com/sympy/sympy/pull/26629)]: Developing a robust implementation for `find_dynamicsymbols()` to correctly handle dynamic symbols and their derivatives

-**Future Work:**

-This PR still requires modifications before it is ready to be merged, specifically to incorporate the community feedback mentioned above.

-### 3. **Development of Partial Velocities Function**
+## 2. Development of a new Partial Velocities Function

 - [[PR #26367](https://github.com/sympy/sympy/pull/26367)]: Creating a new function to compute partial velocities more efficiently in multi-body systems
 - [[PR #26384](https://github.com/sympy/sympy/pull/26384)]: Further improvements and optimizations to the Partial Velocities function